Ante Bakmaz: Lebanon and Indonesia

 In 2019, Bakmaz moved to Lebanese side Nejmeh to compete in the 2019 AFC Cup; he played in six games.
 On 1 September 2019, he joined Indonesian side Madura United.
 However, after 15 games in the Liga 1, the club announced that they would not renew his contract.
 On 9 February 2020, Bakmaz joined Persik Kediri.

 Oman

 As of 2021, Bakmaz is playing for Al Suwaiq in the Oman Professional League.

 Australia

 In 2023, Bakmaz returned to Australia to play for Sydney United 58 and won the Waratah Cup.

 In 2024, Bakmaz joined NWS Spirit FC.

+In 2026, Ante joined the Sutherland Sharks as an assistant coach.